 Maid Cafe

-A cafe where the staff/waiters are young women who are dressed as maids and treat customers like the Lord of the manor arriving at his home.
-Waiters are encouraged to play with each other if they have "free time" and the restaurant is not full, sometimes there are spontaneous song and dance performances.
-If the customer orders something to eat, the waiter usually recites a little rhyme to make the food especially tasty.
+A café staffed/served by young women dressed as maids and treating customers like a gentleman of the manor arriving home.
+Waiters are encouraged to play with each other if they have "playtime" and the restaurant is not full, sometimes there are spontaneous song and dance performances.
+If a customer orders something to eat, the waiter will usually recite a little song to 'magic' the food into something particularly tasty.

 Nendoroid